Thank you for your interest in fostering a rescue Weimaraner!

 - Can you commit to fostering a dog for a minimum of 30 days?
 Any Weimaraner who comes through rescue will need to be placed in a stable environment where it can recover and rest, especially if it had just been in a local area shelter.
 It is during this time that dogs are thoroughly assessed and evaluated, as well as rehabilitated.

 Still think you can help us with fostering a Weimaraner in need?!
-Please proceed to the Volunteer and Foster questionnaire, here.
+Please proceed to the Volunteer and Foster questionnaire.

 Upon submittal, a volunteer from our rescue will call or email you to discuss next steps.
-We’ll likely set-up a home visit to come see your place, ask you a few follow-up questions, and then work on finding the right dog for you to foster.
+We’ll likely ask you a few follow-up questions and then work on finding the right dog for you to foster.